Bill

 AI Summary

-This bill increases compensation rates for court-appointed counsel in Hawaii by raising the hourly rate from $90 to $150 and significantly increasing the maximum allowable fees across different types of legal proceedings.
-Specifically, the bill raises maximum fees for felony cases from $6,000 to $12,000, misdemeanor jury trials from $3,000 to $6,000, misdemeanor jury-waived cases from $1,500 to $3,000, appeals from $5,000 to $9,000, petty misdemeanor cases from $900 to $1,800, and other administrative or judicial proceedings from $3,000 to $6,000.
-The bill allows courts to approve payments exceeding these maximums if the administrative judge certifies that additional compensation is necessary to provide fair compensation.
-To support these increased rates, the bill appropriates funds from general state revenues for fiscal years 2025-2026 and 2026-2027, to be administered by the department of budget and finance.
-The purpose of these changes is to ensure fair compensation for court-appointed attorneys who provide legal representation to defendants who cannot afford private counsel, with the goal of maintaining the quality and availability of legal defense services.
+This bill proposes to increase compensation rates for court-appointed counsel in criminal proceedings in Hawaii by raising the hourly rate from $90 to $150 and significantly increasing the maximum allowable fees for different types of legal cases.
+Specifically, the bill increases maximum fees for felony cases from $6,000 to $12,000, misdemeanor jury trials from $3,000 to $6,000, misdemeanor jury-waived cases from $1,500 to $3,000, appeals from $5,000 to $9,000, petty misdemeanor cases from $900 to $1,800, and other administrative or judicial proceedings from $3,000 to $6,000.
+The bill also maintains a provision allowing courts to approve payments exceeding these maximums if they certify that additional compensation is necessary to provide fair payment.
+Additionally, the bill includes an appropriation of funds from general state revenues to support these increased compensation rates, with the changes set to take effect on April 23, 2057.
+The goal appears to be ensuring fair compensation for court-appointed attorneys who provide legal representation to individuals who cannot afford private counsel.

 Committee Categories